 In order to be able to complete your internship application, you must keep records of the amount and type of clinical practicum experience you accumulate (referred to as "clinical hours") as you go along.
 You will be expected to complete practicum hours data sheets for each semester of any type of practicum that you complete (PCC practicum or externship).
-A supervisor evaluation should accompany the hours form.
+A supervisor evaluation should be attached to the hours form.
 Each must be signed by you and your supervisors.
 Towards the end of each practicum semester, students should request a meeting with their supervisors to review their practicum evaluation.
 In addition, at the beginning of each academic year, students should update a spreadsheet documenting their clinical hours total with the following categories: intervention hours, assessment hours, supervision hours, and support hours (see below for format).
 These categories should be completed for each semester practicum the student completes and a grand total calculated.
-A copy of this spreadsheet should be included in each student's file.
+A copy of this spreadsheet should be sent to the DCT for inclusion in the student's file.